 Proceeds of the offering are also used to pay the Fund's fees, expenses, and other costs.
-Proceeds not posted as margin with the Commodity Broker for the Fund's Index Contract positions are held on deposit with the Custodian.
-Proceeds that are posted as margin or held for cash management purposes may take the form of Treasury Securities, shares of money market funds and T-Bill ETFs, other securities eligible for use as margin, and/or cash.
-Approximately 3% of the Fund's NAV was posted as collateral with respect to its holdings of Index Contracts as of May 31, 2021.
+Approximately 3% of the Fund's NAV was posted as collateral with respect to its holdings of DX Contracts as of May 31, 2021.
 Collateral requirements are initially set by the applicable futures exchanges.
-The Commodity Broker applies an additional collateral requirement based on a number of factors, including, but not limited to, volatility, concentration, percentage of open interest, and position size with respect to the Index Contracts.
-For purposes of calculating the approximate percentage of the Fund's NAV that was posted as collateral, the Fund's aggregate assets under management reflected the sum of the Fund's holdings of Treasury Securities, money market mutual funds, T-Bill ETFs, cash and the value of the Index Contracts that have been marked to market as of May 31, 2021.
+The Commodity Broker applies an additional collateral requirement based on a number of factors, including, but not limited to, volatility, concentration, percentage of open interest, and position size with respect to the Fund's DX Contracts.
+For purposes of calculating the approximate percentage of the Fund's NAV that was posted as collateral, the Fund's aggregate assets under management reflected the sum of the Fund's holdings of Treasury Securities, money market mutual funds, T-Bill ETFs, cash and the value of the DX Contracts that have been marked to market as of May 31, 2021.